awsdocs/aws-codebuild-user-guide/doc_source/sample-buildspec-artifact-naming.md

 1. Set your build project to override the artifact name with a name in the buildspec file\.
    +  If you use the console to create your build project, select **Use the name specified in the buildspec file**\.
 For more information, see [Create a Build Project \(Console\)](create-project.md#create-project-console)\.
    +  If you use the AWS CLI, set the `overrideArtifactName` to true in the JSON\-formatted file passed to `create-project`\.
 For more information, see [Create a Build Project \(AWS CLI\)](create-project.md#create-project-cli)\.
-   +  If use the AWS CodeBuild API, set the `overrideArtifactName` flag on the `ProjectArtifacts` object when a project is created or updated or a build is started\.
+   +  If you use the AWS CodeBuild API, set the `overrideArtifactName` flag on the `ProjectArtifacts` object when a project is created or updated or a build is started\.

 1. Specify a name in the buildspec file\.
 Use the following sample buildspec files as a guide\.